Tunisia Main Ruins

 Kerkouane

-On the coast of Cap Bon, between Kelibia and El Houaria, lies the Punic site of Kerkouane.
-This Phoenician town was known for producing the famous purple dye made from a special shellfish.
-Kerkouane existed for about 400 years before being destroyed alongside Carthage in the 2nd century BC.
-Unlike other sites, it was never rebuilt by the Romans, making it a unique and well-preserved Punic ruin, though most remains are low.
+Kerkouane, on Cap Bon’s coast between Kelibia and El Houaria, is a Punic archaeological site known for producing purple dye from shellfish.
+Destroyed with Carthage in the 2nd century BC, it was never rebuilt by Romans, making it a unique and well-preserved Punic ruin.

 sbeitla (sufetula)